phaubertin/jinue/doc/syscalls/set-signal-handler.md

 ## Description

-Set the current process' signal handling function.
+Set the current process' user space signal handling function.

+The address of the signal handling function must be set with this function before any signal can be delivered to any of the process' threads.

 ## Arguments